2021 ATEA Conference

 ”ATEA is 50 – Golden Jubilee 2021, Brisbane “Strong Foundations, Future Innovations.”

-The 2021 conference marks the 50th anniversary of the rich and long history of the Australian Teacher Education Association (ATEA).
-The theme for the conference is Strong Foundations, Future Innovations allowing reflection on the complex, contested and vital work of teacher education in order to chart a course and prepare for the unknown and unforeseen future.
+The 2021 conference marked the 50th anniversary of the rich and long history of the Australian Teacher Education Association (ATEA).
+Staying true to theme, this year’s conference reflected on the complex, contested and vital work of teacher education in order to chart a course and prepare for the unforeseen future.